opal/opal.github.io/source/docs/getting_started.html.md

 # Getting started with Opal

-[Opal](http://github.com/opal/opal) is a source-to-source, ruby to javascript compiler.
-It includes an implementation of the ruby corelib, as well as various extensions for browser interactions, testing and client mvc, supplied as gems.

 At its very core, opal provides a simple method of compiling a string of ruby into javascript that can run on top of the opal runtime, provided by opal.js: